dotnet-IGet/IGet/README.md

 ## i.GetAll&lt;T&gt;() examples

 #### Example 1
-This example shows how you can create a generic event publisher that collects the handlers for you:
+This example shows how you can create a generic event publisher that collects the handlers for you.

 Declare an interface you like:
 ```csharp